sehHeiden/poll_election_bavaria_2023/readme.md

 The variance between the predictions from the Bavarian posts, compared to other German posts is about 0.83 percentage points.
 But there is no clear benefit of selecting Bavarian posts only.
 As there predictions is sometimes worse.

 In the end, the frequency based approach favour parties with higher post frequencies `CSU` and `FW`.
 Considering the sentiment based method we can see, that the weekly sentiment for the parties `CSU`, `FW` and `AFD` are very similar in the region above 0.25 to 0.35.
 This is also true for the other parties as `SPD`.
 The sentiment for the `Buendis 90 / Gruene` is 0.1 higher.
+Filtering by the most positive mentioned party per author, did not lead to better results.
+We assume, that while not all parties are mentioned per user, the true vote intent is still hidden, as we might select a neutral post, or the least negative mentioned party instead.

 The [language selection model](https://huggingface.co/papluca/xlm-roberta-base-language-detection) lists a F1-score of 0.967 for German and 1.000 for English.
 The [German language Sentiment model](https://huggingface.co/oliverguhr/german-sentiment-bert) lists an overall F1-micro score of 0.9639.
 The [English language Sentiment model](https://arxiv.org/abs/2106.09462) lists an F1-score of 0.72.
 Still, the models can not detect sarcasm, as this needs a lot of background knowledge and is considered a different task in [text mining](https://arxiv.org/abs/2106.09462).